Reading time: 4 minutes

 Clearing house option for smaller employers: SBSCH

-For employers with 19 or fewer employees, or an annual turnover of less than $10 million, a good alternative for your SG payments can be the government’s clearing house facility.
+For employers with 19 or fewer employees, or an annual aggregated turnover of less than $10 million, a good alternative for your SG payments can be the government’s clearing house facility.

 The SBSCH allows you to:

-- Pay your contributions in a Superstream-compliant way, with the money and data sent electronically in a standard format
+- Pay your contributions in a SuperStream-compliant way, with the money and data sent electronically in a standard format

 - Nominate a regular contribution amount for each employee